tonydavis629/personal-site/src/data/about.md

 # Intro
 I am currently working at the Johns Hopkins University Applied Physics Lab, and I'm a Doctor of Engineering student at JHU under Dr. Chien-Ming Huang and Dr. Tianmin Shu.
 I am studying the use of Vision Language Models in larger software systems.
 In other words, how to properly train VLMs to use tools and interact with computers.
 This is important because much of the advancement in AI has been made in language models, but is missing the connection to the visual world.
-At the same time I'm applying real time object detection and tracking to algorithms to navy camera data.
+At the same time I'm applying real time object detection and tracking to algorithms to realtime multispectral video.

 # Previous Research

-In my master's at Florida Atlantic University, I worked on automating aquaculture management systems, in pursuit of making aquaculture less laborious.
+I did my master's at Florida Atlantic University on automating aquaculture management systems, in pursuit of making aquaculture less laborious.
 I also did some work at Deep Forest Sciences to implement bioinformatics tools in the open source machine learning library DeepChem.
 These tools are for biologists to use state of the art AI technology without needing to be AI experts.

 # Some history